 AWS DynamoDB is a managed NoSQL document database service.
-It’s a proprietary NoSQL database created by AWS.
-Amazon uses it on their eCommerce website.
+It's a proprietary NoSQL database created by AWS.
+Amazon uses it on its eCommerce website.
 Hence its performance and scalability are proven.

-I have used it in a high volume data project which needs more than 7000 writes per seconds and generating around 50 GBs of data daily.
-Though its an effort to design application with it but it scales really well.
+I have used it in a high volume data project which needs more than 7000 writes per second and generates around 50 GBs of data daily.
+Though it's an effort to design applications it scales really well.

-In this article, you will see few good reasons for you to evaluate AWS DynamoDB when you are planning to use MongoDB, Cassandra or others alike.
+In this article, you will see a few good reasons for you to evaluate AWS DynamoDB when you are planning to use MongoDB, Cassandra, or others alike.

 1. AWS DynamoDB is a managed service

-To keep database running is not a small job.
-If the size of data is in terabytes and growing, you need a team of infrastructure engineer to carry out following tasks:
+To keep the database running is not a small job.
+If the size of data is in terabytes and growing, you need a team of infrastructure engineers to carry out the following tasks:

 - Database engine upgrade.

 - Regular disk and memory space planning, monitoring, and implementation.